rbroen/code-jump-start/README.md

 # A code jump start with Laminas Mezzio

-This project is meant as a starting point for other projects.
+This project is a starting point for other projects.

-It will contain basics like:
+The main components are:
 - Laminas Mezzio
 - Doctrine2
 - Working migrations with a sample entity